fletchjp/MERG-Arduino-Software/TestEEPROM/README.md

 This code has been used to sort out the problems of getting the code to work with Arduino-Pico.

 The pins needed for I2C have to be set and there are different choices for Wire and Wire1.

+## DUE examples

+### DUEFlashStorageExample DueFlashStorageStructExample

+These are copies of two of the examples which come wiht the DUEFlashStorage library.

+### DUEcanImpleExample

+This is a test routine for the flash storage code written for use with OpenLCB.